 - WIScience Phenotype, Genotype, and the Environment at the University of Wisconsin at Madison, has paid summer research internships for junior and senior undergraduates.
 Program covers costs of housing and travel, and runs from 26 May to 31 July 2020.
 Application deadline is 15 February 2020.

 - U.S. Department of State for internships and job experiences.

 - Assistance for Beginning Graduate Students: National Science Foundation Graduate Research Fellowship Program provides three years of financial support for students at or near the beginning of graduate studies.

-You can also get information from the UNCP School of Graduate Studies and Research.
 If you're interested in teaching at the community college level, consider the graduate program here in the Department of Biology.